mnot/I-D/safe-hint/draft.md

 However, those who wish to have this preference honored need to go to each Web site in turn, navigate to the appropriate page, (possibly creating an account along the way) to get a cookie {{RFC6265}} set in the browser.
-They would need to do this for each browser on every device they use.
+They would need to do this for each browser on every device used.

-This is onerous to achieve effectively, because there are so many permutations of sites, user agents and devices.
+This is onerous to achieve effectively because there are so many permutations of sites, user agents and devices.

 If this preference is proactively advertised by the user agent, things become